Students in STEM lab classroom

 5. Increase federal grant funding, especially in sciences, education, and engineering and for programs that help us serve underrepresented students.
 Make annual progress toward achieving funding levels comparable to top 20 national Catholic universities ($8 million - currently at $4.9 million).

 The St. Thomas 2025 Strategic Plan debuted in February 2021.
-While we continually track progress and report on it quarterly, here are key developments from the past year, as of February 2022:
+We continually track and report on our progress; here are key developments from the past year, as of February 2024:

 Key Leaders